-In 1948, land was purchased (for one dollar) at our present location.
+In 1948, land was purchased for one dollar at the present location on Huntley & Burke.
 A new building was erected by Backus, Crane and Love Architects.
-(The New) Saint James Episcopal Church was dedicated on December 18, 1949.
+The (New) Saint James’ Episcopal Church was dedicated on December 18, 1949.
 The congregation decided on this name because St. Stephen’s Parish (the Mission) was originally founded by the Old St. James’ Parish.
 The Altar from St. Stephen’s Church is now the chapel altar in our church.

 On January 1, 1974, St. James’ Church merged with St. Clement’s Church.
 The resulting parish was renamed St. Michael and All Angels.

-Our first pastor was Rev. W. Howard Wilson, followed by Reverend Bruce Griffith (from St. Clements).
-Reverend Joseph C. Dedde was rector of the church from 1977 until his retirement in 2001.
-He was replaced by the Rev. Roger G. Grist, who was installed by Bishop J. Michael Garrison in September of 2002.
+The first pastor of St. Michael and All Angels was the Rev. W. Howard Wilson.
+He was succeeded by the Rev. Bruce Griffith (from St. Clements’).
+The Reverend Joseph C. Dedde was rector of the church from 1977 until his retirement in 2001, and was replaced by the Rev. Roger G. Grist, who was installed by Bishop J. Michael Garrison in September of 2002.
 Father Grist moved to Ft.
-Worth, Texas in October of 2004 and Reverend Charles Wheeler then came onboard until his retirement in December of 2008.
+Worth, Texas, in October of 2004, and the Reverend Charles Wheeler then came onboard until his retirement in December of 2008.